What is cancer?

 With cancer, for one reason or another, the growth of new cells becomes faulty.
 When a cancer cell begins to grow, rather than just replacing the cells that have been damaged or lost, it multiplies out of control, taking over the organ.

-In some cases the cancer cell grows so much it forms a mass of cells called a tumour.
+In some cases the cancer cells grow so much, they form a mass of cells called a tumour.

 This tumour can cause health problems by blocking internal ducts, or by pressing against other organs, preventing them from working properly.